Does Missing Sex Mean You Miss Them?

 Intimacy is rarely just physical.

-When that disappears, the loss can feel deeply personal.
+When that disappears, the loss can feel personal.

-You may not miss the arguments or instability.
+You may not miss the arguments, the instability, or the mismatch.

-If that distinction feels subtle but important, it’s worth examining whether you’re missing them — or simply the state you were in, something unpacked further in Do You Miss Them — Or Just the Way They Made You Feel?.
+This distinction is explored further in Do You Miss Them — Or Just the Way They Made You Feel?.

 You can intellectually accept incompatibility.